 EHRs are seeing a whole new host of challenges and in some ways, they are contributing to more medical errors.
 Some of the ways EHRs are falling short when it comes to protecting patients include:

 - Incorrect medications are often listed in EHRs.
-Unfortunately, there are incorrect medications or inaccurate diagnoses listed in patient EHRs all of the time.
+Unfortunately, there are incorrect medications or inaccurate diagnoses listed in inpatient EHRs all of the time.
 These can affect whether a patient receives the safest type of care or even the right diagnosis.

 - Patient information is not made available to the patient either.
 The Meaningful Use guidelines also state that 50 percent of a patient’s record should be given to the patient.
 However, there is no guidance as to what information should be provided to the patient.
-So, when a patient cannot review their own file or see what is listed in their own medical chart, they may not be able to notify medical professionals of errors in that file.
+So, when a patient cannot review their file or see what is listed in their medical chart, they may not be able to notify medical professionals of errors in that file.

 - EHRs may limit whether a physician truly gets to know their patient.
-By having medical information at their fingertips, physicians tend to rely more on the digital record than getting to know their patient and remembering their patient’s needs on their own.
+By having medical information at their fingertips, physicians tend to rely more on the digital record than getting to know their patients and remembering their patient’s needs on their own.
 This can be a problem with the doctor-patient relationship and lead to a higher risk for medical malpractice lawsuits – especially when patients feel they are being ignored or they are just a chart number.